 The process of managing flood risk is assisted by the Floodplain Risk Management Committee.
 The committee is made up of Councillors, Council Staff from a variety of areas across Council, NSW Government Agencies and Community representatives.
 The Committee has an advisory role and makes recommendations to Council for its consideration.

-Wollondilly Shire Council is seeking community representatives to sit on Council’s Floodplain Risk Management Committee.
-The Floodplain Risk Management Committee will provide advice to Council through the Floodplain Risk Management process in accordance with the NSW Governments Flood Prone Land Policy and Floodplain Development Manual.
+Wollondilly Shire Council is seeking additional community representatives to fill vacancies on Council’s Floodplain Risk Management Committee.
+The Floodplain Risk Management Committee provides advice to Council through the Floodplain Risk Management process in accordance with the NSW Governments Flood Prone Land Policy and Floodplain Development Manual.

-While the first floodplain to be studied by the Committee will be Stonequarry Creek and the Picton town centre, other floodplains are likely to follow and knowledge of other areas will also be beneficial.
+Stonequarry Creek and the Picton town centre are the current focus of the Committee, however, other floodplains are likely to follow and knowledge of other areas will also be beneficial.

 There are three ways you can can request to join this committee:

-- Downloading the EOI form from the website and mailing to Council at PO Box 21 Picton, NSW 2571
+3. Downloading the EOI Form and mailing to Council at PO Box 21 Picton, NSW 2571

 Council's Manager Infrastructure Planning on 4677 1100 or email@example.com